saiballo/backtop-component/README.md

 ### Callbacks

-2 callbacks are available to call: an asynchronous function when the button is clicked (`cbBefore()`) and one when the page scroll has occurred (`cbAfter()`).
+2 asynchronous callbacks are available to call: a function when the button is clicked (`cbBefore()`) and one when the page scroll has occurred (`cbAfter()`).
 In this case it is convenient to assign an `id` to the component.
 Example code to use:

 ```
 <script>